deleonab/terraform-custom-module-eks/README.md

 ### We shall be creating 31 resources

 ### Now let us create our infrastructure by applying our configuration
-### This could take up yo 15 minutes or more depending on size , number and type of the resources that are being created.
+### This could take up to 15 minutes or more depending on size , number and type of the resources that are being created.

 ```
 terraform apply --var-file="config/terraform.tfvars"